gu-fan/clickable.vim/README.rst

    This is because buffer's syntax group or au group are cleand by something.

    You can use ':bw' to wipe out the buffer and reedit it.

+3. The Syntax highlighting of the file are changed.

+   You can set 'syn_args' to 'containedin=.* transparent' to make clickable object transparent of highlighting

 .. _clickable-things: https://github.com/Rykka/clickable-things